01 — The Fastest Wins

 SpendTrak surfaces the trigger moments behind habitual spending — not just the totals.

 The practical framework is simple but requires consistency.
 First: audit the real number.
-Open your banking app or Talabat order history and calculate your last three months of delivery spending.
+Open your banking app or your delivery-app order history and total your last three months of spending.
 Most people find a figure 40–60% higher than their estimate.
-This honest accounting is not an exercise in guilt — it is the baseline from which deliberate choices can be made.
+This honest accounting is not an exercise in guilt — it is the baseline from which every saving above is measured.

 Second: identify your trigger moments.
 For most people, two or three specific scenarios account for 70–80% of delivery orders.
 Knowing "I almost always order on Thursday evenings and Sunday nights" allows targeted preparation for those moments — a meal in the freezer, a shopping list completed by Wednesday, or a cooking habit built specifically into the Thursday evening routine.